Blacks Outdoor Retail: Blacks

 1960s Exhibited a wide range of tents and equipment at a number of Camping and Outdoor Life Exhibitions held in the sixties.

 1961 Glasgow Showroom moved again, this time to 132, St. Vincent Street.

 1962 A warehouse opened in Ogdensburg, U.S.A.
 Thomas Black & Sons (Ogdensburg) Inc. at 930, Ford Street, Ogdensburg, New York, U.S.A.
 Blacks now one of the leading suppliers of camping and outdoor equipment in the UK.
 Mr R. G. Duthie appointed managing director of the Group.

 1962 Acquired the prominent ski equipment and outdoor supplies firm of Jackson & Warr.
 Their London office was grouped with Camtors to become: Camtors, Jackson & Warr Ltd., while the Sheffield branch at 16–20 Corporation Street, Sheffield 3, remained independent within the group as Jackson & Warr (Sheffield) Ltd., at number 18, Corporation Street.

 1963 Centenary of the company.
 A special commemorative brochure published.
 Almost 400 people now employed, while turnover had increased by five times in the last ten years.

 Acquired, Nottingham Camp & Sports Ltd., of Shakespeare Street, Nottingham.

 1965 D. C. Black, chairman of the group awarded an M.B.E. in the New Year's Honours List in recognition of his efforts in the field of exports.

 1965 March 31.
 W. R. Henderson retired after almost 30 years' service with the company.
 Mr Henderson was a member of the Camping Club for many years and it was through his interest in the club and a chance remark being passed that led to the acquisition by Blacks in 1946 of Camp & Sports Co-operators.

 1965 July.
 An additional 10,000 square feet manufacturing extension opened at Port Glasgow to cater for the growing demand for tents and sleeping bags.

 1966–67 An approach received from Silver & Edgington with a view to being taken over.
 On exchanging financial details however, it was seen that Blacks had the better trading position and profit record.
-It was mutually agreed that Blacks would effect a reverse takeover of Silver and Edgington Ltd., although in the Blacks' 1968 catalogue, it states that it was a merger between the two companies.
+It was mutually agreed that Blacks would effect a reverse takeover of Silver and Edgington, although in the Blacks' 1968 catalogue, it states that it was a merger between the two companies.

 1967 July.
-On completion of this arrangement, the new group was named Black & Edgington Ltd., with Mr R.G.
+On completion of this arrangement, the new group was named Black & Edgington Ltd., with R.G.
 Duthie, the current managing director of Blacks, becoming the new Group M.D.
 Acquired the Scout Shop at 40–42 Marsh Street, Hanley, Stoke-on-Trent.
 Later on in the year, acquired, Q. M. Stores branch, 250, High Street, Sutton, Surrey.

 1968 Benjamin Edgington's shop in Shaftesbury Avenue, London W.1. closed and merged with Black's new branch at 53 Rathbone Place, Oxford Street, London.
 The recent acquisition of Players Sports Ltd., late of Newman Street, also moved to these extensive new premises, where the largest display of camping equipment was on show spread over three floors.
 Blacks retained their City branch at 22–24 Gray's Inn Road, London.